ds5110/ohdsi-fall24/plan.md

 Three prioritized goals for the project...

 - v0.1: Identify unique paths/cohorts
-- v0.2: Build out algorithm
+- v0.2: Build in algorithm
 - v0.3: Have a form to pick out different factors

 ## Timeline